Bilawal asks PPP workers to be ready for general elections

 “Only PPP can save Karachi,” Bilawal said.

-“Sindh province is not being given its due share of water due to which Karachi and other Sindh cities are facing a shortage of water,” he said while criticising water sharing body IRSA.
+“Sindh province is not being given its due share of water due to which Karachi and other Sindh cities are facing a shortage of water,” he said while criticizing water sharing body IRSA.

 Bilawal also lambasted the federal government and said centre had denied Sindh its due share in the NFC Award.